gouyelliot/gorm-sqlcommenter-plugin/README.md

 <h2 align="center">GORM SQLCommenter Plugin</h2>

-This plugin adds a new clause on GORM statement builder, allowing to tags using the [SQLCommenter](https://google.github.io/sqlcommenter/) tagging protocol.
+This plugin adds a new clause on GORM statement builder, allowing you to add tags to your requests using the [SQLCommenter](https://google.github.io/sqlcommenter/) protocol.

 ### How to use